 Once Del Monte closed it in 1937, it was used as a warehouse for a number of smaller businesses.
 In the 1960s, a local investor purchased it and transformed it into a fun, vintage retail and restaurant space.

 Disclaimer: I receive a small commission from some of the links on this page.

 The Cannery San Francisco is a small building, but houses some great restaurants, shops, and other activities.
 Here are some of the top things to see and do here during your visit.

 One of my favorite things to do here is grab some lunch in the courtyard.
 This space was originally used for the trains coming in and out of the cannery.
 During the summer, you will find a lively setting with music, comics, and other performers that entertain visitors throughout the day.

 While you are here, make sure you also take a close look at the olive trees as some are more than 130 years old!

 Have you always wanted to ride around in a fire engine?
 If so, this is your chance.
 The Cannery San Francisco is the starting point for this small group adventure.
 On this open-air tour, you will ride along the waterfront to Fort Point and through the Presidio.
 The highlight of the tour is a ride over the Golden Gate Bridge.

 From there, you will spend some time in Sausalito, stop at the northern Golden Gate lookout point for some photos and head back over the bridge to the Cannery.
 This two-hour expedition leaves twice a day, every afternoon.

 One of the key draws to this remodeled building is the shopping.
 Here you will find some unique shops and galleries.
 The Waterfront Bakery has a great selection of gourmet cookies, artisan breads and European pastries.

-You can also step inside the Wharf Garage, which is a great place to find gifts for men in an old urban auto repair setting.
-Head back to the Kidz Garage section for toys and games for toddlers and infants.
+You can also step inside the Wharf Outdoors, which is a great place to find gifts for men in an old urban auto repair setting.
+Head to The Cable Car Store for some fun cable car and San Francisco related gifts.